metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 There is a lot of scripts and you might not have the time to investigate them all.\
 So here is an overview to help you see what they do hopefully answering all of your concerns.

-1. Group policy firewall and most of it's settings are modifed and/or overridden completely.
+1. Group policy firewall and all of it's settings are modifed and/or overridden completely.

     - If you make modifications to GPO firewall, re-running scripts again may override your modifications.